Peterpiotr/siguren-documentation/docs/source/operation/recovery/recovery-operation.rst

 .. warning::
   The recovery feature is designed to be used as an exceptional hoisting solution.
-  Lengthy and/or repetitive use of the recovery facility can cause excessive wear of the Motosuiveur®.
+  Lengthy and/or repetitive use of the recovery facility can cause excessive wear of the MotoSuiveur.

 Procedure n°6-2 : Recovery after load arrest - Operation from the Proface touchscreen